|Nutrition Facts (per serving)|

 This duck confit is relatively quick and easy compared to the traditional method.
-The duck legs are marinated overnight and then they're browned and slowly baked for 3 hours total.
+The duck legs are marinated overnight, and then they're browned and slowly baked for 3 hours.

 This is a shortcut recipe, but the duck legs come out tender and delicious in a fraction of the time.
 Serve the duck with a potato gratin or roasted potatoes.

-- Pat the duck legs with paper towels to remove any excess moisture.
+Pat the duck legs dry with paper towels.
 Do not rinse.
-Place the duck legs, skin side down, in a large, heavy oven safe skillet over medium heat.
+Place the duck legs, skin-side down, in a large, heavy oven-safe skillet over medium heat.
 Cook them for about 8 to 10 minutes on each side, until browned and you have plenty of rendered fat.
 In a 10- or 12-inch iron skillet, you should have about 1/4 inch of fat.
 Add more duck fat if you need it.

-- Remove the foil and continue baking, with the legs still skin and fat side up, for 1/2 hour.
-Pour off all but 1 tablespoon of the fat and continue baking, skin side up, for another 30 minutes.
+Remove the foil and continue baking, with the legs still skin- and fat-side up, for 30 minutes.
+Pour off all but 1 tablespoon of the fat and continue baking, skin-side up, for another 30 minutes.
+Serve.